ISIC 2023 Workshop Banner

 • Kumar Abhishek, Simon Fraser University, Canada

-• Euijoon Ahn, University of Sydney, Australia
+• Euijoon Ahn, James Cook University, Australia

 • Sandra Avila, University of Campinas, Brazil